shazz/shazz.github.io/content/blog/antiviruses/vkiller/vkiller.md

 * Insert the test floppy into drive A:
 * Click on the floppy disk image labeled Drive A below

-Boot Protector II checks:
+Vkiller checks:

 * Disk BPB
 * Checksum
 * Vkiller does not check vectors
-* Vkiller checks Magic Long Word ($12123456)
+* Vkiller Vkiller does not check Magic Long Word ($12123456)
 * Vkiller performs (small) heuristic disk analysis
 * Vkiller shows us FAT sectors!
 A very cool antivirus!